abimaelhernandez/dreamstore-getting-started/README.md

   - https://graphql.org/learn/
   - https://www.howtographql.com/

-VTEX IO is a serverless platform, meaning that you require no, to almost no, local setup and you can focus on your awesome app quickly.
+VTEX IO is a serverless platform, meaning that you require no, to almost no, local setup and you can focus entirely on your awesome app.
 The only app you will ever have to install locally is the `vtex` toolbelt.
 Luckly, it's backed up by NodeJS, which makes it very easy to install and update.
 First, install [`yarn`](https://yarnpkg.com/lang/en/docs/install/#mac-stable), and then open a terminal and run
 ```sh
 $ yarn global add vtex
 ```